intel/intel-extension-for-transformers/README.md

 > For more installation methods, please refer to [Installation Page](./docs/installation.md)

 ## 🌟Introduction
-Intel® Extension for Transformers is an innovative toolkit to accelerate Transformer-based models on Intel platforms, in particular, effective on 4th Intel Xeon Scalable processor Sapphire Rapids (codenamed [Sapphire Rapids](https://www.intel.com/content/www/us/en/products/docs/processors/xeon-accelerated/4th-gen-xeon-scalable-processors.html)).
+Intel® Extension for Transformers is an innovative toolkit designed to optimize the performance of Transformer-based models on various Intel platforms, including Intel Gaudi2, Intel CPU, and Intel GPU (TBD).
 The toolkit provides the below key features and examples:

 *  Seamless user experience of model compressions on Transformer-based models by extending [Hugging Face transformers](https://github.com/huggingface/transformers) APIs and leveraging [Intel® Neural Compressor](https://github.com/intel/neural-compressor)